 The North Beach Sun

 Drawing from his intense passion (perhaps… obsession) for photography, Daniel's life + work centers around pursuing the mastery of photographic storytelling.
 He is a descendant of 9 Cape Hatteras Lighthouse Keepers, and has deep roots in the Hatteras community.
 Fueled by his love of the ocean and surfing, he began to pursue his passion for art and photography in his teens.
 By his 20’s Daniel had gained notoriety for his unique style: a marriage of fine art, surf, and documentary photography.
 As a result of his success, in 2003, he founded Pullen Art & Photography, a business blending surf art & documentary photography with professional event and freelance photography.
-In 2016 Daniel opened “The Gallery” a studio featuring the best of his work, and a space for people to gather, discuss, and appreciate photography.
+In 2016 Daniel opened “The Gallery” a studio featuring the best of his work, and space for people to gather, discuss and appreciate photography.
 In 2014, he began teaching 1:1 and group photography workshops.
 The result has been a new-found passion for teaching, and in 2018 he launched his first year-round workshop schedule.
-Daniel is proponent of art education, and he regularly volunteers his time and expertise with local non-profit organizations, such as, Outer Banks Community Foundation, Hatteras Island Youth Foundation, Little Pink Houses of Hope, Hatteras Cancer Foundation, Dare County Schools, Young Life, and Dare County Parks & Recreation.
+Daniel is a proponent of art education, and he regularly volunteers his time and expertise with local non-profit organizations, such as Outer Banks Community Foundation, Hatteras Island Youth Foundation, Little Pink Houses of Hope, Hatteras Cancer Foundation, Dare County Schools, Young Life, and Dare County Parks & Recreation.
 He served two years on the Board of Directors for the Dare County Arts Council.
 In 2016 he completed, Foundation Workshop, the world’s most intense wedding photojournalism workshop, as well as David Alan Harvey’s Storytelling workshop in Puerto Rico.
-He was selected as Dare County Artist of the Year in 2018, and was He is set to publish his second book, “The Independent Waterman" soon.
+He was selected as Dare County Artist of the Year in 2018.
+Daniel is set to publish his second book, “The Independent Waterman" soon.

 Daniel's Exhibit "The Independent Waterman" is on display at The Graveyard of the Museum in Hatteras Village through 2019.
 His photo-talk "Hurricanes" will resume at the museum in 2020.
 See Museum Website for details.